 View the full data here: https://docs.google.com/spreadsheets/d/1QZ1YdVI1R23_YBRzsaliw7kq2cTETA82oNX0HnI6yf8/edit?usp=sharing

 The Republican Governors Association (RGA) is by far the largest recipient of the utility industry’s money.
-It has received over $21.8 million from utilities over the past thirteen years.
+It has received over $28 million from utilities over the past thirteen years.
 RGA received a total of $4.8 million in the 2018 election cycle and $3.7 million in the 2020 cycle.
 NextEra Energy was the largest contributor during those two election cycles.

 Investigative reports over the years have revealed how these organizations connect companies that contribute – depending on the size of the donation – to elected officials and their staff for private policy discussions.

-For instance, in 2014, the New York Times revealed how then-Attorney General Scott Pruitt of Oklahoma, now U.S. EPA Administrator, and other attorneys general had a “secretive alliance” through RAGA with some of the largest fossil fuel companies to fight clean air and water regulations.
+For instance, in 2014, the New York Times revealed how then-Attorney General Scott Pruitt of Oklahoma and former U.S. EPA Administrator under President Trump, and other attorneys general had a “secretive alliance” through RAGA with some of the largest fossil fuel companies to fight clean air and water regulations.

 RAGA hosted its annual Winter National Meeting on February 25-26, 2018.
 According to a 2018 membership document published by Documented, companies that contribute $50,000 or $125,000 per year can lead private issue briefings with the Republican attorneys general.
 The $125,000 donors get an additional benefit of attending exclusive dinners and other events with other attorneys general.
 The Intercept has further revealed that RAGA also has a file-sharing website called “The Briefing Room” used to share policy documents.
 Donors who give more than $25,000 a year have “posting access.”

 Utilities that have contributed over $50,000 in 2018 and likely had the ability to lead private issue briefings include the industry’s trade association the Edison Electric Institute (EEI), Arizona Public Service, Entergy, NextEra, and Southern Company.
 Entergy has contributed $125,000, which means they also had the ability to attend an exclusive dinner.

 Meanwhile, the utilities that have contributed over $25,000 in 2018 and have access to the briefing room are Centerpoint Energy, FirstEnergy, and Vistra Energy.